lmcai/PhyloHerb/botany2021_tutorial/README.md

 sp5	sp5.100m.R1.fq.gz	sp5.100m.R2.fq.gz
 ```
 ## VI.
 Annotation and organelle structure variations
-Annotation is optional if you are interested in phylogeny alone, but if you want to submit your circularized assemblies to GenBank, it is a must.
+Annotation is not necessary if you are interested in phylogeny alone, but if you want to submit your circularized assemblies to GenBank or extract intergenic regions from your spcecies, it is a must.

+The most convenient tool I have used is the web-based tool [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html).
+I have concatenated 100 plastomes and annotated them all at once on GeSeq.
+But if you are annotating hundreds of plastomes, command-line based tools like [PGA](https://github.com/quxiaojian/PGA) might be a better option.

 ## V. Alignment generation
-Depends on the genetic distance of your target group, you might want to use genes along or genes + intergenic regions for your phylogeny.
+Depends on the genetic distance of your target groups, you might want to use genes alone or genes + intergenic regions for your phylogeny.
+If only genes are targeted

+1. We provide build-in plastid database for